spolisar/Fitness/pages/Fitness Books.md

 - The Anatomy of Stretching by Brad Walker
 - Breathe: A Life in Flow by Rickson Gracie
 - Limitless by Jim Kwik
+- Foundation: Redefine Your Core, Conquer Back Pain, and Move with confidence by Eric Goodman and Peter